BigWigsMods/packager/README.md

 You specify what version of the game you're targeting with the `-g` switch.
 You can use a specific version (`release.sh -g 1.13.6`) or you can use the game type (`release.sh -g classic`).
-Using a game type will set the game version based on the appropriate TOC `Interface` value.
+Using a game type will set the game version based on the appropriate TOC `## Interface` value.

-You can also set multiple specific versions as a comma delimited list using the `-g` switch (`release.sh -g 1.13.6,2.5.1,9.0.5`), the last of which is what will be used as the target version for the build.
-This is not recommended, though, even if you do not need any special file processing, because the addon will always be marked "Out of date" for versions that do not match the TOC interface value.
+You can also set multiple specific versions as a comma delimited list using the `-g` switch (`release.sh -g 1.13.6,2.5.1,9.0.5`).
+This will still only build one package, with the the last version listed used as the target version for the build.

+**Setting multiple versions is not recommended!** The addon will always be marked "Out of date" in-game for versions that do not match the TOC interface value for the last version set.
+So even if you don't need any special file processing, it will always be best to run the packager multiple times so the TOC interface value is correct for each game version.

 ## Building locally